timescale/docs/timescale-cloud/troubleshooting.md

 # Troubleshooting
-This section covers some common errors or problems you might run into while using your Managed Service for TimescaleDB (MST) account.
+This section covers some common errors or problems you might run into while using your Timescale Cloud account.

 ## Database is low on disk, memory, or CPU
 When your database reaches 90% of your allocated disk, memory, or CPU resources,